 As a NAMI volunteer, Dr. Hedrick served on the board for NAMI Oklahoma and NAMI of North Central Oklahoma.
 He was president of both organizations.
 He was active with NAMI in trying to improve the lives of those diagnosed with serious mental illness and their families.

-He is survived by his wife Carolyn Hedrick and his sons Bryan Hedrick and Wife Gayle of Newcastle, Robert Hedrick of Los Angeles, and William Hedrick and wife Sabrina of Edmond and his daughter Laura Hedrick of Stillwater, and three grandchildren, Micah, Logan, and Helen.
+He is survived by his wife Carolyn Hedrick and his sons Bryan Hedrick and wife Gayle of Newcastle, Robert Hedrick of Los Angeles, and William Hedrick and wife Sabrina of Edmond and his daughter Laura Hedrick of Stillwater, and four grandchildren, Paige, Micah, Logan, and Helen.
 He is also survived by his brothers Wayne Hedrick and wife Anne Caveny of Akron, OH; Tom Hedrick and wife Phyllis of Huntsville, AL., Scott Hedrick of Hampton, VA.
 As well as nephews Jeffrey (Huntsville, AL) and Adam (Hampton, VA)

 George was predeceased by his daughter Mary Ellen, and his parents George and Eileen Hedrick

 Memorials may be sent to the First Christian Church in Stillwater, NAMI of North Central Oklahoma, the Cimarron Council of the Boy Scouts of America or the Harvard Brain Bank